Renewable Energy in the Canary Islands

 The Canary Islands, an archipelago located in the Atlantic Ocean southwest of Spain and northwest of Africa, have experienced significant growth in renewable energy generation and consumption over the past decades.
 The renewable energy sources in the Canary Islands include solar, wind, geothermal, and ocean energy, as well as government policies, initiatives, and challenges associated with the adoption of renewable energy in the region.
 In 2020, renewables generated 17.5% of the total electricity on the Islands compared to 16.% a year before.
+Progress on this metric subsequently stagnated, with the total annual contribution of renewables hovering near 20% between 2021 and 2025.
 The largest island Tenerife is mainly focused on using fossil fuel imports to generate electricity.

 Solar Energy

 The Canary Islands receive abundant sunlight throughout the year, making solar energy a valuable resource for the region.
 There has been a rapid increase in solar photovoltaic (PV) installations across the islands, both on rooftops and as ground-mounted solar parks.
 The regional government has implemented various incentives and subsidies to encourage the adoption of solar energy, such as tax credits and feed-in tariffs.